Gerry Anderson (broadcaster): Stroke City

 His contribution to solving the Derry/Londonderry name dispute was to popularise the jocular name "Stroke City" (from the "/" in the city's neutral designation), which became the title of one of his radio programmes from 1992 leading some of his friends to rename him "Gerry/Londongerry".
 The programmes were broadcast nationally on Radio 4.

 Radio 4

 In 1994, BBC Radio 4 contracted the broadcaster to present an afternoon magazine programme running from 3 to 4 pm.
 The audience reaction to Anderson Country was polarised with listeners divided over its shift in tone from the rest of Radio 4.
-After a year Anderson Country was dropped, although the programme continued as The Afternoon Shift for another three years presented by Laurie Taylor and Daire Brehan.
+After a year Anderson Country was dropped, although the programme continued as The Afternoon Shift for another three years with different presenters.
 Anderson returned to Northern Ireland where he remained popular, sometimes presenting television as well as radio, and continued to make new programmes for Radio 4 such as Gerry's Bar.